 https://twitter.com/CharityPeople Charity People Ltd

-Deadline: We are accepting CVs on a rolling basis so please apply ASAP to avoid disappointment.
+We will be meeting candidates on a rolling basis for this role, so please get in touch ASAP to avoid disappointment.

 Charity People actively promotes equality, diversity and inclusion.
 We match charity needs with skills and experience of candidates, irrespective of age, disability (including hidden disabilities), gender, gender identity or gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, or sexual orientation.
 We want to do this because we know greater diversity will lead to even greater results for the charities we work with.